Doug Christie: Personal life

 In 2006, BET's BET J launched the reality show The Christies Committed, featuring the Christies' struggle to balance family and celebrity life.

-Jackie is also featured on VH1's reality TV show's Basketball Wives: LA and the main series Basketball Wives.

-During a 2012 appearance on The Rickey Smiley Show, Jackie Christie joked that the couple would soon be producing an adult film.
+Christie has also appeared alongside his wife on the long running VH1 show Basketball Wives.
+In 2007, Christie sold 1,800 copies of The Christie’s Un-Cut, a self-made comedy which features the Christies in numerous satirical sketches.